 "Save your energy for a power move.
 And, when it is time, strike hard and finish strong.
-To the ones who are now studying accountancy, expect that you will be tried to CCDC Graduate School Dean Marina Sagandoy and CCDC alumni Kathrine Vaneza Sierra.
+To the ones who are now studying accountancy, expect that you will be tried in January 2023.
+Meanwhile, Pastor was hired in June 2003 as science instructor in the College of Teacher Education Department and is the planning officer.
+He will be officially retiring this May.